reowst/sdk/FAQ.md

 Not yet, but we're actively working on this feature.
 Expect it very soon.

+## How can I get access to the Network Next portal

+Please contact us at sales@networknext.com and we'll onboard you for a free trial.

 ## What games use Network Next?

 Network Next is in production with [Rocket League](https://rocketleague.com) for several months now, and we accelerate millions of sessions every day.
 We're also live with several other games we haven't announced yet.